VaanNG/term_chatbot/README.md

 ## Features

 - Terminal-based user interface for chatting with AI models.
-- Support for multiple AI chatbots (Anthropic and OpenAI included).
+- Support for multiple AI chatbots (Anthropic and OpenAI).
 - Ability to choose the AI chatbot and specific model to use.
 - Modular architecture for easy extensibility and maintenance.
-- Unit tests for API client classes.
-- Loading configuration settings (API keys, available models) from a `.env` file.
-- Graceful handling of keyboard interrupts (Ctrl+C) during input.
-- Multi-line user input support with the `/send` command.
+- Real-time pricing information and token usage tracking.
-- Chat history available.
+- Keyboard navigation for browsing chat history (WIP).
-- Save chat history after exiting.
+- Chat history saving and loading (WIP).

 ## Wish lists

-[ ] OpenAI Client -- ChatGPT?
+* [ ] OpenAI Client -- ChatGPT?
-[ ] Gemini Client -- Gemini .. ?
+* [ ] Gemini Client -- Gemini .. ?
-[ ] Resume from chat history
+* [ ] Resume from chat history
-[ ] Upload files with texts (.md)
+* [ ] Upload files with texts (.md)
-[ ] Navigate with keyboard shortcut, mouse while typing in the text to send as prompt
+* [ ] Navigate with keyboard shortcut, mouse while typing in the text to send as prompt

 ## Installation